 5 Track and Share Expenses

-Back to school supplies can be very expensive so keep receipts or split the cost between the parents.
+Back to school supplies can be very expensive, so keep receipts or split the cost between the parents.
 I buy my oldest daughter’s supplies while my ex-husband purchases our son’s items.
 We also split birthday party gifts when our children attend birthday parties.
 One month I buy the gift and the next month, he buys one.
 We agree to a set limit and purchase a gift at that amount.
-Some people prefer to track the expenses and split the costs monthly.
+Some people prefer to track expenses and split the costs monthly.
 The app, 2houses, offers a way to track and manage expenses, in addition to tracking your schedules.